kunrii/vscode-command-runner/README.md

-# VSCodium Command Runner (a fork for VSCodium)
+# VSCodium Command Runner (a fork of VSCode Command Runner for VSCodium)

-Run custom shell command defined in vs codium configuration and node module package.json
+Run custom commands defined in vs codium's configuration and node module package.json

 ## Features